 - Official transcripts from all post-secondary academic institutions attended (sent directly from the institution(s) to the address below)

-- SAT I Scores/ACT Scores
+- SAT I Scores/ACT Scores (unless utilizing test-optional policy)

 - Three completed Professional Reference Forms (teachers, employers, guidance counselors)